Entry-Level O.T.D. Curriculum Design

 Emphasis on student knowledge and understanding of public policy in acting to improve access to OT services, student implementation of effective management skills in creating OT services, and student utilization of leadership skills/strategies for innovative practice.

-13. The student will utilize leadership skills and strategies in preparation
+- The student will use leadership skills and strategies in preparation for innovative practice.

 Emphasis on student’s ability to engage in culturally relevant practice and to promote justice through advocacy for occupational engagement for all beings.